raphamorim/zaz/README.md

 # Zaz

-Minimalist ad portable Editor powered by Rust.
+> Minimalist ad portable Editor powered by Rust.

+## Nothing to see here (this is my toy project)

 Play with online powered by WebAssembly: `TODO`